Samatha-vipassanā: Early Buddhism

 When [the Pāli suttas] depict the Buddha telling his disciples to go meditate, they never quote him as saying "go do vipassanā," but always "go do jhāna."
 And they never equate the word "vipassanā" with any mindfulness techniques.
 In the few instances where they do mention vipassanā, they almost always pair it with samatha — not as two alternative methods, but as two qualities of mind that a person may "gain" or "be endowed with," and that should be developed together.

 According to Vetter and Bronkhorst, dhyāna constituted the original "liberating practice" of the Buddha.
-Vetter further argues that the Noble Eightfold Path constitutes a body of practices that prepare one, and lead up to, the practice of dhyāna.
+Vetter further argues that the Noble Eightfold Path constitutes a collection of practices that prepare one, and lead up to, the practice of dhyāna.
 Vetter and Bronkhorst further note that dhyāna is not limited to single-pointed concentration, which seems to be described in the first jhāna, but develops into equanimity and mindfulness, (Note: Original publication: Gombrich, Richard (2007).
 "Religious Experience in Early Buddhism") "born from samādhi."
 Wynne notes that one is then no longer absorbed in concentration, but is mindfully aware of objects while being indifferent to them, "directing states of meditative absorption towards the mindful awareness of objects."

 A number of suttas mention samatha and vipassanā as mental qualities that are to be developed in tandem.
 (Note: See Tatiyasamādhisutta ("Four Kinds of Persons Sutta"), AN 4.94.